devskale/offpunk/README.md

 * TODO0: Hard - Make a manual within the git repository and have it automatically deployed as a website.
 * TODO1: Easy - Update blackbox to reflect cache hits.
 * TODO2: Hard - "pdf" - Implement retrieving PDF version of pages
-* TODO3: Easy - Transparent privacy redirects (twitter->nitter, etc)
+* TODO3: Medium - Transparent privacy redirects (twitter->nitter, etc)
-* TODO4: Easy - Rendering themes to allow customizing of colors ? (if any interest in the feature)
+* TODO4: Medium - Rendering themes to allow customizing of colors ? (if any interest in the feature)
 * TODO5: Medium - Support for Gopher
 * TODO6: Hard - "search" - Offline search engine to search in the cache (hard, no idea on how to do that)
 * TODO7: Easy - "share" - send a page by email